|House Lothston of Harrenhal|

 House Lothston of Harrenhal is an extinct house from Harrenhal in the riverlands.
 Their arms were a black bat on a field divided bendwise, silver and gold.
 They held Harrenhal until three or four generations before A Song of Ice and Fire and were a powerful house which once loomed large in the histories of the Seven Kingdoms.

 The downfall of House Lothston came when Danelle turned to the black arts, causing chaos.
 The last Lothston was killed with the help of an ancestor of Ser Illifer the Penniless in unknown circumstances.
 After the line ended during the reign of King Maekar I Targaryen, the lordship of Harrenhal was given to House Whent, knights who had first served the Lothstons but then helped to defeat the mad family.
 Ben Blackthumb worked as a boy for Lord Lothston and later for the grandfather and father of Lady Shella Whent.

 A Storm of Swords

 Ser Jaime Lannister uses a shield found in the armory of Harrenhal with the arms of House Lothston on his ride back to King's Landing.
-He remembers the stories of Lady Danelle Lothston who bathed in tubs of blood and presided over feasts of human flesh.
+He remembers the stories of Lady Danelle Lothston, who bathed in tubs of blood and presided over feasts of human flesh.
 At King's Landing Jaime gives the shield to Brienne of Tarth at the start of her quest to find Sansa Stark.

 A Feast for Crows

 A Dance with Dragons

-House Lothston at the end of third century
+House Lothston at the end of the third century

 The known Lothstons during the timespan of the events described in A Song of Ice and Fire are:

 - Lord Lucas Lothston, called the Pander.